rvbug/cookie-ml/README.md

 You have trained your model using `jupyter notebook` / `vscode` / `pycharm`.
 Getting your code into production is a whole new challenge unlike any other you have done before.

-It is chaotic but has a stucture to it.
+It is chaotic but that is the beauty of it

 # About this project